Robert Curthose: Succession Crisis

 In 1087, the elder William died of wounds suffered from a riding accident during a siege of Mantes.
-At his death he reportedly wanted to disinherit his eldest son but was persuaded to divide the Norman dominions between his two eldest sons.
+At his death he reportedly wanted to disinherit his eldest son but was persuaded to instead divide the Norman dominions between his two eldest sons.
 To Robert he granted the Duchy of Normandy and to William Rufus he granted the Kingdom of England.
-The youngest son Henry was given money to buy land.
-Of the two elder sons Robert was considered to be much the weaker and was generally preferred by the nobles who held lands on both sides of the English Channel since they could more easily circumvent his authority.
+The youngest son, Henry, was given money to buy land.
+Of the two elder sons Robert was considered to be much weaker and was generally preferred by the nobles who held lands on both sides of the English Channel since they could more easily circumvent his authority.
+When their father died, the two brothers agreed to be each other's heirs.